-Plums are becoming more difficult to grow with climate changes.
-We now find that all of our European plums are getting black knot disease and dying at a younger age.
-Luckily we plant seeds from our surviving plums and one of these seeds yielded an incredible tasting plum...which we named GOLD STAR.
-Wild bees must have cross-pollinated our plum flowers with some apricot pollen as this plum seed offspring has apricot characteristics in its fruit...hence is thought to be a PLUMCOT.
-We always hope to find a seedling offspring with superior characteristics than either of the plum or apricot parents...but rarely get this lucky...this was an exception.
+GOLDSTAR - our own farm research discovery !
+Plumcots are a new type of import fruit found in supermarket plum section.These commercial plumcots were developed for California conditions and not the harsh Canadian winters.
+Plums and apricots are becoming more and more difficult to grow with climate change.
+We now find that all of our European plums are getting diseased and dying at a young age and apricots are getting hit with late spring frosts.
+We plant seeds from our remaining plums to get seedlings to research new fruit......one of these seedling offspring yielded an incredible tasty fruit.....which we named GOLDSTAR.
+Wild bees must have cross-pollinated our plum flowers with some apricot pollen as this plum seed offspring has apricot characteristics in its fruit...hence can be called a plumcot.
+We always hope to find a seedling offspring with superior characteristics to either of the plum or apricot parents...but rarely get this lucky...this was an exceptional discovery!